-- 4.1 Are furniture, furnishings and floors kept clean? - 4.2 Is a sufficient number of waste containers provided?
+- 4.1 Are furniture, furnishings and floors kept clean? - 4.2 Are enough waste containers provided?

 5. Keyboard

 - 5.1 Is the keyboard tiltable and separate from the screen? - 5.2 Is there space in front of the keyboard to provide support for the hands? - 5.3 Does the keyboard have a matt surface?